shaftmx/myvideostore/README.md

-                          Target directory where you want copy your videos --pre pre_cmd         Launch a command before sync directory --post post_cmd       Launch a command after sync directory
+                          Target directory where you want copy your videos --pre pre_cmd         Launch a command before sync directory --post post_cmd       Launch a command after sync directory --db-list             List all file already copied in db --db-purge regex      Specify a regex and purge matching entry in db

 **Example :**